adscorp100/mdhomecarebuild/src/content/blog/home-care-package-level-2.md

 You can choose your provider using the [My Aged Care Find a provider tool](https://www.myagedcare.gov.au/node/161), ensuring they meet your needs and offer competitive pricing.
 Providers must also support consumer-directed care, allowing you to switch providers if unsatisfied, as noted by [ACCC](https://www.accc.gov.au/consumers/specific-products-and-activities/home-care-services).

-### Upcoming Changes: Support at Home ProgramSignificant changes are on the horizon with the introduction of the "Support at Home" program, set to replace the current Home Care Packages Program and Short-Term Restorative Care Programme from July 1, 2025, as per [Australian Government Department of Health and Aged Care](https://www.health.gov.au/our-work/support-at-home).
+### Upcoming Changes: Support at Home Program
+Significant changes are on the horizon with the introduction of the "Support at Home" program, set to replace the current Home Care Packages Program and Short-Term Restorative Care Programme from July 1, 2025, as per [Australian Government Department of Health and Aged Care](https://www.health.gov.au/our-work/support-at-home).
 The Commonwealth Home Support Programme will transition no earlier than July 1, 2027.
 This new program aims to:

 - Better support independence at home with upfront services like allied health and home modifications.
 - Introduce new classification and budget levels to meet individual needs more effectively.